Script Development / Simple Cache DFF.CACHE

 DFF.CACHE.get(...)

-Retrieve cache, parameters as follows:
+Get cache, parameters are as follows:

 Parameter |